Wanderer or Monarch

 DANAINAE, NYMPHALIDAE, PAPILIONOIDEA

 At first the Caterpillar is cream with a black head.
-Later the caterpillar develops yellow, white and black rings circling the whole length of its body.
+Later: the caterpillar develops yellow, white and black rings circling the whole length of its body.
 It also develops two pairs of black tentacles protruding from its back: a long pair on its mesothorax, and a shorter pair on its eighth abdominal segment.
 These tentacles are soft and in no way dangerous.

 In Australia, its foodplants are all from the Milkweed family (APOCYNACEAE), including :

-It pupates hanging by its tail-like cremaster on the stem or leaf of its foodplant.
+The caterpillar pupates hanging by its tail-like cremaster on the stem or leaf of its foodplant.
 The pupa is green with a band of shiny gold spots extending half way around it.
 After about three weeks in summer the adult emerges.

 The adult butterfly is orange-brown, with black veins and a black and white spotted band all around the wing margins.
 The upper and lower surfaces of the wings are similar, except that the undersides of the hindwings are more yellowish.

 The main difference between the male and female butterflies is that the males have a 'sex mark' on the hindwing.
 This looks like a swelling in one of the veins which runs from the discal cell to the margin.

 Females also tend to have broader black veins than the males.
 The wingspan is about 9 cms.

 The species was originally from America.
 It reached Hawaii in about 1845, and was reported to be breeding in Australia in 1871 (listed as Danais archippus).